 What is Email Marketing?

-Email marketing is a way to stay in touch and build relationships with your customer base; using email to promote your products and services, provide value to your customers and develop relationships with potential new customers.
+You can use email marketing to promote your products and services, provide value to your customers and develop relationships with potential customers.

 Email marketing is just one part of the equation required to stay in touch with customers but it’s a vital part of it.